CycleGo Review: The Best FREE Indoor Cycling App?

 What is CycleGo?

-CycleGo is a mobile, free indoor cycling and running app where you ride (or run) with an avatar through a virtual world.
-It allows you to follow structured workouts and maintain your fitness.
+CycleGo is a mobile, free indoor cycling and running app that allows you to ride (or run) with an avatar through a virtual world.
+It also allows you to follow structured workouts and maintain your fitness.

 Its graphic is made from the ground up and is similar to Wahoo RGT or BKOOL.